 In accordance with Enron's Chapter 11 Plan, on April 3, 2006, PGE issued 62.5 million shares (of 80 million, no par value, shares authorized) of new PGE common stock.
 Approximately 27 million shares of the new PGE common stock were initially issued to the Debtors' creditors holding allowed claims, and approximately 35.5 million shares were issued to the DCR, where the shares will be held to be released over time to the Debtors' creditors holding allowed claims, in accordance with the Chapter 11 Plan.
 Since the initial distribution, approximately 3.5 million shares of PGE common stock have been released from the DCR, with approximately 32 million shares held in the DCR as of February 1, 2007.
-The 42.8 million shares of PGE common stock, PGE ceased to be a subsidiary of Enron.
+The 42.8 million shares of PGE common stock previously held by Enron were cancelled.
+Following issuance of the new PGE common stock, PGE ceased to be a subsidiary of Enron.
 The new PGE common stock is listed on the New York Stock Exchange under the ticker symbol POR.